-On the Data storage dialog box, select where you want the program’s data to be stored.
-We chose to store the data in the directory in which we will store the portable program’s executable file.
+On the General tab, click on Change next to Data storage and select where you want the program’s data to be stored.
+We chose to store the data in the directory in which we will store the portable executable file.
 Click OK.

 The program we chose to make portable contains two executables for the two parts of the program.
 In this case, Cameyo displays a dialog box asking which program you want to run.
 Select the program you want to run from the list.
-If you only want to use one of the programs Cameyo added to the package, select that program and select the Always open this program check box to open that program by default.
+If you only want to use one of the programs Cameyo added to the package, select that program and select the Remember my choice check box to open that program by default.
 Click OK.

-When you run the program, a VOS folder is created containing a subfolder named for the program.
+When you run the program, a folder with the same name as the EXE is created in the same directory as the EXE file.
 The data for the program is stored in this folder.

-Using Cameyo and the portable applications from http://portableapps.com/ and http://www.pendriveapps.com/, you can set up a portable workstation on a USB flash drive allowing you to work using your own software on any computer.
+Using Cameyo and the portable applications from PortableApps and PenDriveApps, you can set up a portable workstation on a USB flash drive allowing you to work using your own software on any computer.